SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Monotonic State represented using a Dijkstra Monad

 The Dijkstra monad is defined by refining \ls{mst_repr} computations using \ls{mst_w} predicates via \ls{theta}:

 \paragraph{The layered effects.} So far \ls{mst_dm} is just an ordinary type in \fstar.
-In order to turn it into the \ls{MST} effect discussed earlier to support direct-style programming (where monadic returns and binds are implicit), we use a mechanism to extend \fstar with new effects \cite{indexedeffects}.
+In order to turn it into the \ls{MST} effect discussed earlier to support direct-style programming (where monadic returns and binds are implicit), we use a mechanism for extending \fstar with new effects \cite{indexedeffects}.

 The last effect, \ls{MST}, is derived as a pre- and post-condition based effect synonym~\cite{dm4all}, and is the one we discussed in \autoref{sec:mst-high-level}.
 In \fstar we mark \ls{MSTATE} (and thus also the derived effects) \ls{total}, \ls{reifiable}, and \ls{reflectable}.
 Since our monadic representation is based on an inductive type, we indicate to \fstar{} that our effect is total.
 Totality means that any programs that typecheck against these effects are guaranteed to terminate, and vice versa, any programs we write in these effects have to be proven to terminate.
-Reification allows us to reveal the underlying free-monad-based representation of these effects in proofs, and reflection allows us to reflect the free monad operation calls to operations in these effects, with the specification of the reflected code determined by \ls{theta}. \ca{maybe we should say something about reify/reflect that they are not used by the program/context?}
+Reification allows us to reveal the underlying free-monad-based representation of these effects in proofs, and reflection allows us to reflect the free monad operation calls to operations in these effects, with the specification of the reflected code determined by \ls{theta}.